Suggester/Documentation/config/locale.md

 ### Accepted Imputs
 A supported locale name or code, which you can find using `.locales`

-⚠ **Warning!** If a user has already configured a locale using the `.locale` command, Suggester will prioritize it.
+!> If a user has already configured a locale using the `.locale` command, Suggester will prioritize it.
 However if they haven't, the bot will respond in the language configured here.

 ?> 🌐 Interested in translating the bot?
-Take a look at our [internationalization program](community-programs?id=🌐-translating-suggester)!
+Take a look at our [translation program](community-programs?id=🌐-translating-suggester)!